 - Put the diagonal value of 75 in the diagonal section

-- You will get the height value of that TV, and that will be 36.8
+- You will get the height value of that TV, which will be 36.8

-- Now, multiple this value by 1.5 and you get 55 value
+- Now, multiply this value by 1.5 and you get a 55 value

 - This new value is the viewing distance for you in inches